Skip to main content

 }

-Type safety: Auth.socialLogin and Payments.socialLogin are different types, which lets you build strongly typed APIs that accept features from a specific namespace.
+Auth.socialLogin and Payments.socialLogin are different types at the Kotlin level.
+You can build strongly-typed APIs that accept features only from a specific namespace.

 Independent Lifecycle Operations